-Disruptive is a fancy word in today’s ecosystem, but we should keep learning from best practices of our ancestors.
-This is a valid statement for ecommerce as well, which still has to learn so much from brick and mortar.
-The most crucial best practice that we still miss in ecommerce world is the “sales assistant” in physical stores.
-They know the old customers and they have the chance to get familiar with the new comers.
+Disruptive is a fancy word in today’s ecosystem, but we should keep learning from the best practices of our ancestors.
+This is a valid statement for e-commerce as well, which still has to learn so much from brick and mortar.
+The most crucial best practice that we still miss in the e-commerce world is the “sales assistant” in physical stores.
+They know the old customers and they have the chance to get familiar with the newcomers.
 Similarly, they are always well educated and guided about the products so they have the chance to guide the visitors during their conversion journey.
-Once defined like this, a sales assistant would be quite handy in ecommerce, wouldn’t she/he?
+Once defined like this, a sales assistant would be quite handy in e-commerce, wouldn’t she/he?

-Product recommendation tools are the e-sales assistants, who help us providing the right offer to the right person at the right time and optimise conversion rates.
+Product recommendation tools are the e-sales assistants, who help us provide the right offer to the right person at the right time and optimize conversion rates.
 These tools continuously observe our customers, learn their needs and select the most appropriate product for them.
 This includes three main activities.

 1 – Get Familiar with Your Products and Customers

 This is actually the first activity expected from a sales manager: Learn what we sell, how we sell and to whom we sell.
 This is really a complex process and needs time for an assistant to learn them all.
 On the other hand, when this is left to a machine on the e-commerce side, the product recommendation tools start to learn both the products side and the customer side.

 A sales assistant has the chance to observe a customer when they enter the store, talk to them to aggregate more information about them and behave accordingly.